gannyee/VideoPlayerBase_VLCJ/README.md

 # VideoPlayer_VLCJ
-A just a bake up of the VedioPlayer, as the same to coped!
+Just a bake up of the VedioPlayer, as the same to coped!